When examiners and teachers mark your work, they look for both

 An

-have such as, 'I
+individual idea such as, 'I

 have an idea what Laura would like for her birthday'; for an idea to be labelled

-each have such as, 'I have a right to choose what I do with my
+hold to such as, 'I have a right to choose what I do with my

 life' or 'All people have a right to be treated equally' and so on.
+Sadly, many

-ideologies, that mould and shape our ways of thinking about
+ideologies - that mould and shape our ways of thinking about

 society, the world and its peoples.

-a) we hold to them usually unquestioningly
+a) we hold to these beliefs unthinkingly and

 - And when we do accept someone